neryaRez/My-AWS-Projects/README.md

-# ☁️ Nerya Reznikov's AWS Cloud Projects Portfolio
+# ☁️ Nerya Reznikovich's AWS Cloud Projects Portfolio

 Welcome to a curated showcase of my hands-on AWS cloud projects.
 Each project reflects real-world architectural patterns, automation practices, and integration of modern AWS services.
 All infrastructure is deployed with **CloudFormation** or **AWS CDK**, and each project includes custom validation, monitoring, and automation layers.